minoki/zenn/articles/haskell-dsl-simd.md

 instance Broadcast X4 Float
 instance Broadcast X4 Double

-class MonoMap f a where
-  monoMap :: (a -> a) -> f a -> f a

-instance MonoMap X4 Float
-instance MonoMap X4 Double

 class Broadcast f a => NumF f a where plusF :: f a -> f a -> f a minusF :: f a -> f a -> f a